The type of lock DIY Doctor would recommend fitting to a garden shed or any type of outhouse is called a Brenton Lock or bolt.

 This type of shed lock is easily fitted and is made additionally secure by the fact that 50% of the fixings pass through the door and are bolted on the reverse.
 The heads of these fixings are dome shaped and do not feature any screwdriver slots or other means of undoing them.

 The holes in the Brenton Bolt which will take the fixing bolts can now be drilled.
 The hole in the metal is always square and larger than the thread of the bolt.
 This is because the underside of the bolt head is also square (See A in the image left) and this piece of the bolt fits snugly in the hole to stop the head of the bolt turning when you are tightening the nut on the other side.

-As you can see from the image in the left, the bolts pass through the door and, before the nuts are put on, a large washer is placed over the bolt.
+As you can see from the image below, the bolts pass through the door and, before the nuts are put on, a large washer is placed over the bolt.
 This makes it impossible for the bolt to be pulled through the door.

 The final job is to now fit the keep.
 This is the section that goes opposite the bolt on the door, that the bolt extends into and prevents the door from being opened.

 Close the door up and then extend the bolt out as if you were locking it up.
 Take the keep and place it over the bolt so that the bolt section is totally covered.
 Ensure that there is a little movement top and bottom within the keep so that bolt does not bind and make it awkward to close/

 Once in position, use your pencil to mark the top screw hole.
 Remove the keep and then drill a pilot hole in the mark you have just made.